AkileshSaravanan/Student-Mental-Issues-Visualization-using-Plotly-/README.md

 # AUTHOR = AKILESH S,
 The above-listed codes and information are unique and it is open-source to use,

-We take surveys on students mental issue via google form and Done Some Unique Types of Charts using Plotly packages,
+We take surveys on students' mental issues via Google form and Done Some Unique Types of Charts using Plotly packages,

 The above files contain codes and visualization of different charts,

+<li><a href="https://www.kaggle.com/datasets/akilesh23/student-mental-health-issues">Dataset Link</a>

 Guided by = Prof.R.Raja Subramanian,